ssube/taleweave-ai/README.md

 For a detailed guide on how to use TaleWeave AI, customize adventures, and integrate with Discord and web browsers, please refer to our [Documentation](./docs).
 This guide includes comprehensive instructions on:

-- **Setting up your first adventure:** Learn how to create and launch your own story.
-- **Customizing characters:** Instructions on how to personalize AI and human characters.
-- **Advanced features:** Explore the more complex functionalities of TaleWeave AI, like AI behavior tweaking and interactive scenario creation.

 ## Contributing

 TaleWeave AI is a community-driven project, and we welcome contributions of all kinds.
 If you're interested in improving